-In the world of clean technology, efficiency is paramount.
-No one knows that more than Sanjay Poojary, President and CEO of Los Angeles-based Saya Life, and the creator of a smart water management system that is the only submetering artificial intelligence (AI) platform to effectively detect anomalies and prevent catastrophic losses.
+President and CEO Sanjay Poojary of Saya Life has created a smart water manageyment system that is “the only” submetering artificial intelligence (AI) platform to “effectively detect” anomalies and prevent catastrophic losses.

 Poojary comes from 20 years of experience in the Internet of Things (IoT) and technology space, and working for large companies like Cisco.
 But he felt attention was lacking toward some of the most basic things the public takes for granted such as air, water, and energy.

 “There’s a very close relationship between water and energy — you need water to generate energy and energy to transport water,” he says.
 “I wanted to build a solution using the power of IoT, machine learning (ML), and AI for something productive.”

 In January 2016, he started Saya Life to do just that — using technology for life solutions.
 The focus on water rose from the fact that not only is water conservation a priority, given California’s ongoing drought, but the state’s earthquake prone conditions make real-time remote control of water, and even gas and energy, a timely advantage.

 “The goal is to find out everything about water to create data to improve water usage and consumption, no matter the customer.
 Research shows almost 17 gallons a day is wasted so if we can address that, there are a lot of related benefits,” he says.